damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

         displayName: 'UI Test'

 - stage: Build
-  dependsOn: [] # This will remove implicit dependency and run in parallel with the stage: Tests above
+  dependsOn: [] # This will remove the implicit dependency and run in parallel with the stage: Tests above
   jobs:
   - job: Build
     displayName: 'Build job'